yohanesokta/hanzsoft-websites/README.md

 Makes everything simpler. because the use of the database will facilitate editing.

-- Use Sql Databases
+- Use Datanase
 - Auto Edited
 - smaller file and simple
-- use Jquer for Ajax
+- Ajax Jquery

 #
 #